crimsonmagick/tltk_mt/mkdocs/docs/getting_started.md

 git clone ~~~~~~~~~~~~~~~~~~~~~~~~~
 ```
 #### Dependencies for robustness calculation
 The following section describes how to install TLTk manually.
-There is a script that will do it automaticly skip to the bottom of the section for instructions on how to use the script
+There is a script that will do it automatically; skip to the bottom of the section for instructions on how to use the script
 ##### Operating System
 TLTk is tested on Ubuntu linux.
-It can be installed on any linux distribution but is untested.
+It can be installed on any linux distribution, but it is untested.
 This guide will be focused installing on the Ubuntu distribution of linux.

 ##### Installing Git
-To download TLTk source git is needed.
-If you do not have git it can be downloaded with the command:
+Git is needed to download TLTk source.
+If you do not have git, it can be downloaded with the command:
 ```Bash
 sudo apt install git
 ```

 ##### CPU Compiler

 TLTk has been tested with the gcc compiler.
-If gcc is not on your system it can be installed with:
+If gcc is not on your system, it can be installed with:
 ```Bash
 sudo apt install gcc
 ```